 POWER: Well, I think countries are right to bring a healthy skepticism about the use of military force.
 I think the American people are right to bring that skepticism.
-It's a very important check on any tendency that one might have towards going to military force too quickly.
-And believe me, President Obama - over the course of the last two and a half years - has brought that same skepticism.
+It's a very important check on any tendency that one might have toward going to military force too quickly.
+And believe me, President Obama, over the course of the last two and a half years, has brought that same skepticism.

 POWER: What I'm saying is that over the course of a year, over the last year, initially when we received - when we assessed that he was on the verge of using, we - this is around the time where President Obama spoke out publicly - the Secretary-General and others went to Syria directly, went to Iran to go to Syria.
 The Russians went to Syria.
 Everybody was signaling: Do not use this weapon.
 And again, it had a very modest effect.

 INSKEEP: Let me just ask one other question, Ambassador.
 We're hearing elsewhere in the program from Republican Congressman Tom Cole of Oklahoma.
 He's a member of the House leadership.
 He's put out a statement saying this conflict is a civil war, a proxy war between Iran and Saudi Arabia and a religious war.
 And he says we should avoid being drawn into this conflict.

 POWER: The stakes, the human and national security stakes of chemical weapons use.
 President Obama does not want to get involved in this conflict.
 He wants to degrade Assad's capability of using this weapon and affect his cost/benefit calculus because he will use again and again and again, and it's only a matter of time before these weapons will fall into the hands of non-state actors - again, imperiling some of our closest allies in the region, but also in the long term hurting the United States.